BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 ### Inheritance key set

-The inheritance key set is set up in a very similar way as the primary key set, by adding the  extended public keys from David’s, Christinas and Edward’s signing devices.
+The inheritance key set is create in a very similar way as the primary key set: by adding the extended public keys from David’s, Christinas and Edward’s signing devices.

+The main difference is that ...

-But our application allows Bob and Alice to explicitly designate this key set as “inheritance keys”.
-This feature allows David, Christina and Edward to participate in the setup from the beginning without compromising the financial privacy of the parents.
+In the background our application marks the keys that are added in this step as inheritance keys.
+This allows David, Christina and Edward to participate in the setup from the beginning without compromising the financial privacy of the parents.

 <!--